osi-oswald/react-unify/README.md

 }
 ```

-Note: When using `@prop` to set a default value, it is recommended to always use `this.myProp`, since `this.props.myProp` will not receive the default value set by `@prop` until after the first render.
+Note: When using `@prop` to set a default value, always use `this.myProp` because `this.props.myProp` will not receive the default value set by `@prop` until after the first render.

 ## @Render

-Sets `this.render` and `MyComponent.Render` as stateless render function with the component instance as input / viewmodel.
+Sets `this.render` (and `MyComponent.Render`) as stateless render function with the component instance as input / viewmodel.

 ```js
 @Render(MyComponentRender)